ndelrossi7/giotto-sphinx/source/subsections/tipsandtricks/howtosubsetgiottoobject.rst

 			 :alt: Leiden group 2

 *********************************************************************
-5. Create dimension plots grouped by the HMRF result
+5. Create Dimension Plots
 *********************************************************************
+These dimension plots have been grouped by the HMRF results.

 .. code-block::